SOCIAL ENGINEERING | 10 MIN READ

 Sometimes we don't realize a phishing scam has occurred when we hear about or experience one for ourselves.

 The most popular phishing scams are emails that pose as a financial institution (like a bank or the IRS).
-It's difficult to know if you're being scammed if the scammer gets lucky and sends you an email disguised with your bank's logo.
+It's difficult to know if you're being scammed if the scammer sends you an email disguised with your bank's logo.

 How do they know my bank's logo?

 More often than not, hackers don't know your personal information, which is why email scams are so popular.
 Here, they choose a popular financial institution and blast their email to thousands of random people.

 Their hope is to reach a handful of recipients who actually do business with that bank, making it more likely they'll click on the malicious links embedded in the email.